At Ontime, we are committed to protecting and respecting your privacy.

 More generally, we:

-- collect personal information provided by your third-party biller, such as your name, date of birth, postal address, email address and loan reference;
+- collect personal information provided by your third-party biller, such as your name, date of birth, postal address, email address, mobile number, national insurance number and product reference to check your availability to use Ontime services;

-- collect personal information about you from third parties, such as our e-money issuer (Modulr), billers to which you owe payments (see (b) above), background checking service providers, social networks, our advertising and marketing partners, research agencies (or their respective partners) (e.g. to test the services or for market research purposes) and our other partners where we carry out joint business activities; and
+- collect personal information about you from third parties billers to which you owe payments (see (a) above), social networks, our advertising and marketing partners, research agencies (or their respective partners) (e.g. to test the services or for market research purposes) and our other partners where we carry out joint business activities; and

 - may also collect certain personal information automatically, including in relation to how you access and use our services, technical information regarding the device you use to access our website and the way in which you interact with our marketing (such as whether you open these).
 We may also automatically record telephone calls when you contact our customer services team by phone.

-We use the information we collect about you to correspond with you, perform our agreements with you, comply with our and Modulr’s regulatory responsibilities (such as KYC and anti-money laundering requirements), carry out marketing activities and our day-to-day business activities and operations.
+We use the information we collect about you to correspond with you, perform our agreements with you, carry out marketing activities and our day-to-day business activities and operations.

 We may link or combine the personal information we collect about you and the information we collect automatically.
 This allows us to provide you with a personalised experience regardless of how you interact with us.